 Remember, your batteries (fat-stores) can last several hours up to 75 mph but since you only have 1 gallon of gasoline (glycogen), you have to be careful not to go too fast or you’ll burn through your gas too quickly.
 Anything below 75 mph means your gasoline engine is just idling…ready to quickly add power when needed.
 Yes, your gasoline engine is always running and burning a little bit of gas but your 1 gallon will last all day at an idle.

 "During a race, you’ll obviously want to go harder than 75% effort level so the trick is to give it just enough extra gas to go faster, but not so much you run too low on fuel before the finish."

 Remember, although a well trained runner can go for hours by staying below 75% effort level, she can only sustain a few minutes above 95% effort level.
 You simply have to develop a “sense of effort” to manage your paces.
 If you’re running a shorter race you can push it close to your maximum effort, but in a marathon you need to conserve your fuel.
-You have to find your tipping point so you don’t run low on fuel too soon or finish with too much fuel remaining.
+You don’t want to run low on fuel too soon or finish with too much fuel remaining.